jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/trainer/README.md

 #### Step X: Build `init.lua` and `options.lua` File
 `init.lua` is executed when NeoVim start.
-This file shoule `require()` all the other parts that define you NeoVim editor.
+This file should `require()` all the other parts that define you NeoVim editor.

 #### Step X: Install Plugin Manager and a Color Scheme
 Plugin Manager [`lazy.nvim`](https://github.com/folke/lazy.nvim)